ppatel08/ReactYoutubeWithRapidAPI/tube-rapid-api/README.md

 - navigate to build folder
 - npm run build
-- netlify deploy (make sure to install npm netlfiy)
+- netlify deploy (make sure to install npm netlfiy) to see the preview
+- netlify deploy --prod (Final Production)